 And what I had not known prior to my visit: Šibenik is actually a filming location for Games of Thrones.
-So, this is a must for all GoT fans.
-But despite its size, I am sure it can charm anyone!
+So, this is a must-see for all GoT fans.
+But despite its tiny size, I am sure it can charm anyone!

 Visit the two UNESCO World Heritage sites – Sibenik Cathedral and St. Nicholas Fortress – but also have coffee in one of the cute cafes or restaurants around and just let the flow take you.

 You can probably have your lunch here and then head to the next place:

 Pretty, pretty Trogir!
 It felt like little Split, but actually more charming with its very picturesque cafes and cute, colorful streets and lovely people.

 Stroll the old streets, enjoy the views from the bell tower, visit the Trogir Cathedral (small entrance fee), see the clock tower at the market square, go to Kamerlengo Castle for the views (small entrance fee), and relax at the seaside promenade.
 This is also a good place to end the day.

 So, whether you are traveling fast or not, you can stay here (or in Sibenik, depending on where you are coming from) or continue your journey to Split to start your day early there.